Miza002/JourneyFinder-Android-App/README.md

 Journey Finder is more than just a maps app, it’s a platform for the modern travelers and even small business owners.
 Built with a focus on User-Centric Design, the application bridges the gap between static navigation and real time community sharing.
 By integrating the Google Maps SDK with a Firebase real time backend, users can post location-specific "Discoveries" that help others find authentic experiences.

-To run add your own google-services.json file to /app folder and API keys to local.properties

 # Why
 Traditional travel and navigation apps are often get you from point A to point B, but they lack the the exploration of local discovery.
 Travelers frequently miss out on authentic "hidden gems" because they rely online lists.
 Furthermore.
 Journey Finder bridges the gap between static navigation and real time community sharing, so it can be like other social media apps out there (Twitter also known as X).